University of Zimbabwe

 The University of Zimbabwe (UZ) is a public university in Harare, Zimbabwe.
-It opened in 1952 as the University College of Rhodesia and Nyasaland, and was initially affiliated with the University of London.
+It was opened in 1952 as the University College of Rhodesia and Nyasaland, and was initially affiliated with the University of London.
 It was later renamed the University of Rhodesia, and adopted its present name upon Zimbabwe's independence in 1980.
-UZ is the oldest and best-ranked university in Zimbabwe.
+UZ is the oldest university in Zimbabwe.

-The university has eleven faculties and one college (with faculties of Agriculture, Arts, Commerce, Education, Engineering, Law, Science, Social Studies, Veterinary Sciences and the College of Health Sciences) offering a wide variety of degree programmes and many specialist research centres and institutes.
+The university has eleven faculties covering Agriculture Environment and Food Systems, Arts and Humanities, Business Management Sciences and Economics, Computer Engineering Informatics and Communications, Education, Engineering and Built Environment, Law, Science, Social and Behavioural Sciences, Veterinary Sciences and Medicine and Health Sciences.
+It offers a wide variety of degree programmes and many specialist research centres and institutes.
 The university is accredited through the National Council for Higher Education, under the Ministry of Higher and Tertiary Education.
 English is the language of instruction.

-The university has faced criticism for awarding fraudulent degrees to members of the Robert Mugabe regime, most notably First Lady Grace Mugabe.
+The university faced criticism for awarding fraudulent degrees to members of the Robert Mugabe regime, most notably First Lady Grace Mugabe; after Robert Mugabe was removed from power, the vice-chancellor was dismissed over the scandal.